Preparing Safety Data Sheets (SDS) – Part 3

 Section 8: Exposure controls/personal protection

-Section 8 explains how to ensure that the hazardous substance does not enter workers’ bodies in harmful amounts.
+Section 8 explains how to ensure that exposure to hazardous substances is controlled so that workers are not exposed to harmful amounts.

 It has two main parts: engineering controls and personal protective equipment (PPE).

-Any applicable exposure limit values (such as long-term and short-term occupational exposure limits set by national or EU regulations) for the components should be listed here.
-If such limits exist, the employer must ensure these are not exceeded in the workplace air – therefore suggested engineering measures might include proper ventilation, local exhaust systems, or using closed processes.
+Any applicable occupational exposure limit values (such as long-term and short-term limits set by national or EU rules) for the relevant substances should be listed here.
+Where such limits exist, the employer must ensure they are not exceeded in workplace air—therefore, recommended engineering measures may include adequate ventilation, local exhaust systems, or closed processes.

-In the personal protection subsection, the necessary protective gear is specified: for example, protective gloves (with material specified, e.g. nitrile), safety goggles or a face shield, protective clothing, and if needed, respiratory protection (with an appropriate filter cartridge).
+In the personal protection subsection, the necessary protective equipment is specified: for example, protective gloves (with material specified, e.g. nitrile), safety goggles or a face shield, protective clothing, and, if needed, respiratory protection (with an appropriate filter type).

-The selection criteria for PPE can also be given (e.g. glove breakthrough time, material thickness).
+Selection criteria for PPE may also be given (e.g. glove breakthrough time, thickness).
 Environmental protection measures may be mentioned as well (e.g. filters or scrubbers for emissions).
-This section ensures the user receives concrete advice on protection, thereby minimizing exposure.
+This section ensures the user receives practical advice on protection, thereby minimising exposure.

-(The next part of this series will continue explaining the SDS structure and will review the remaining 8 sections (9–16), which contain further important information about the product’s properties, effects, and other relevant details.)
+(The next part of this series continues with the remaining 8 sections (9–16), which contain further important information about the product’s properties, effects and other relevant details.)

 Further parts: